bio4j/modules/doc/aws-resources.md

 ### imported db binaries

-It is not so easy to determine where to put them; we need to measure how long it would take to download them from S3; possibly split them into several objects is a good idea.
+It is not so easy to determine where to put them; we need to measure how long it would take to download them from S3; possibly split them into several objects is a good idea; or just push them in parallel: see [pushing the limits of S3 upload performance](http://improve.dk/pushing-the-limits-of-amazon-s3-upload-performance/).
+According to that, we could get close to `1GB/s`.

 If possible, I want to avoid EBS.